 Use the QUARTILE.EXC function to get the quartile for a given set of data.
 QUARTILE.EXC takes two arguments, the array containing numeric data to analyze, and quart, indicating which quartile value to return.
-The QUARTILE.EXC function accepts 3 values for the quart argument, as shown the in the table below.
+The QUARTILE.EXC function accepts 3 values for the quart argument, as shown in the table below.

 First quartile – 25th percentile